dataforgoodfr/quotaclimat/README.md

 # If changes have already been applied (on your feature vranch) and you have to recreate your alembic file by doing :
 # 1. change to your main branch
 git  switch main
-# 2. start test container and run "pytest -vv -k api" to rebuild the state of the DB (or drop table the table you want)
+# 2. start test container (docker compose up testconsole -d / docker compose exec testconsole bash) and run "pytest -vv -k api" to rebuild the state of the DB (or drop table the table you want) - just let it run a few seconds.
 # 3. rechange to your WIP branch
 git switch -
-# 4. connect to the test container : docker compose up test -d / docker compose exec test bash
+# 4. connect to the test container : docker compose up testconsole -d / docker compose exec testconsole bash
 # 5. reapply the latest saved state :
 poetry run alembic stamp head
 # 6. Save the new columns